oVirt/ovirt-site/source/feature/instance-types.html.md

 As a point of reference OpenStack includes parameters such as “rxtx quota” that allows the administrator to cap the maximum amount of network I/O permitting (for example an ISP capping a customer to 5GB).
 Other use cases include specifying storage I/O priorty, network capping and throttling.
  **Templates (Images)**
-The existing template mechanism can be used to handle *image types*.
+The existing template mechanism can be used to handle *Images*.

 **Permissions**
 A new permission *Create instance* should be added